drshahizan/special-topic-data-engineering/assignment/data-integration/submission/DataAce/Report.md

 ## Steps:

 ### 1. Identify 3 different data sources
 For this assignment, we would like to integrate and combine 3 data sources related to Airport Runway.
 These data sources share one common attribute which are RunwayID.
 This way, it allows us to establish relationships and link related data points across different datasets.
 With a common attribute, we can easily merge or join data from multiple sources based on this shared attribute.
+The data sources are:-
+- data1.csv
+- data2.csv
+- data3.csv

 ### 2. Set up the Azure Data Factory
 Purpose: Create an instance of Azure Data Factory, which will serve as the orchestrator for our data integration processes.